 On March 30, 2014, while on a 7-day Bahamas cruise from Baltimore, the ship experienced an electrical transformer malfunction.
 This mechanical issue resulted in reduced cruising speed and Itinerary changes.
 The next 3 scheduled itineraries (departures March 30, April 6 and 13) were also changes.
 Call port Freeport Bahamas was skipped as all repairs took place on the ship during those voyages.

 As compensation, all March 30 passengers were given US$50 in onboard credit plus 25% future Carnival cruise booking discount.
 Passengers on the next two voyages were compensated with 25% future Carnival cruise discount.
-Full refund was offered for those willing to cancel their bookings.
+A full refund was offered for those willing to cancel their bookings.